-His passionate story of his humble beginnings, "...living in a 400-square foot apartment and washing his dishes in the bathtub," is something we can almost all relate to.
+His passionate story of his humble beginnings, "...living in a 400-square foot apartment and washing his dishes in the bathtub," is something almost all of us can relate to.

 Remember those first years on your own after college?
 His inspirational story of how he built his company and his life to the point where nothing is impossible is inspirational and has lit the fire of change for thousands of listeners from all over the world.

-We all have a story; even if it's uninspiring, it is still being written, and with creativity and drive, anything is possible.
-Robbins stories work because we're wired to root for the underdog.
+We all have a story.
+Even if uninspiring, it is still being written.
+With creativity and drive, anything is possible.
+Robbins' stories work because we're wired to root for the underdog.
 Struggle is a part of life, and we find stories of triumph over the odds inspirational.